apache/netbeans/java/java.lsp.server/vscode/BUILD.md

 Or you can open the `vscode` folder in `code` directly and use **F5** to debug the extension's *typescript code*.

-To debug the *Java code*, launch the NetBeans part of the VSCode system first and specify suitable debug arguments:
+To debug the *Java code*, launch the NetBeans part of the VS Code system first and specify suitable debug arguments:

 ```bash